nokaa/geomys/README.md

 # Geomys [![Build Status](https://travis-ci.org/nokaa/geomys.svg?branch=master)](https://travis-ci.org/nokaa/geomys)

 An async gopher server written in Rust using rotor.
+The number of visits to the server can be viewed at `/visits`.

 ### Build